-Starr King's commitment to educating to counter oppression provides a framework with which to explore the world of psychedelics, entheogens, and plant medicine.
-A framework that acknowledges both the traditional holders of this sacred knowledge and the current oppressive reality of the war on drugs and its disproportionate onus on people of color and the poor.
+Starr King's commitment to educating to counter oppression provides a framework with which to explore the world of psychedelics and plant medicine.
+A framework that acknowledges both the traditional holders of this sacred knowledge and the current oppressive reality of the war on

 This online certification program is for those who already have a graduate degree, as well as current Starr King students.
 It includes a mix of coursework, fieldwork, supervision, and lectures.
-Those who earn a Certificate in Entheogen Ministry from Starr King will have familiarity with the rituals, history, and science of entheogenic work in the United States and be prepared to enter psychedelic conversations as chaplains, ministers, and community leaders.
-The Certificate in Entheogen Ministry is a 14-credit program to be completed within one year.
+Those who earn a Certificate in Psychedelic Justice and Companioning from Starr King will have familiarity with the rituals, history, and science of psychedelic work in the United States and be prepared to enter such conversations as chaplains, ministers, and community leaders.